 Share your 90 day business plan with others

-This keeps me on track for my monthly stepping stones, and therefore much more likely to achieve my big three every 90 days.
+Doing so, keeps me on track for my monthly stepping stones, and therefore much more likely to achieve my big three every 90 days.

-Just the sheer act of telling another human being “I’m going to do x, y, or z” is scientifically proven to result in an improved likelihood of hitting your goal.
+You see, just the sheer act of telling another human being “I’m going to do x, y, or z” is scientifically proven to result in an improved likelihood of hitting your goal.